 While precast concrete excels in thermal mass, it is less effective as an insulator.
 A material’s ability to have insulative qualities depend on its thermal resistance, or its ability to resist heat flow.<

 We measure this as R-value.
-Precast concrete has low R-values which vary based on the concrete’s density.
-For a concrete density of 150 pounds per cubic foot, the R-value is approximately 0.7 per inch.
-As concrete density decreases, the R-value increases.
+Precast concrete has low R-values which vary based on the concrete’s density and other factors.
+For a concrete density of 144 pounds per cubic foot, the R-value is approximately 0.063 per inch.² As concrete density decreases, the R-value increases.
 However, if rigid insulation is added, these numbers go up dramatically.
 The types of rigid insulation generally used with precast concrete wall panels are:

 - Expanded Polystyrene: R-values typically 3.8-to-4.4 per inch

 - Extruded Polystyrene: R-values typically around 5 per inch